deadalusai/fly-home-friday-rxjs5/presentation.md

 import 'rxjs/add/operator/switchMap'; // enable switchMap operator
 ```

-Modular imports allow you to include only the code you need on a per-operator basis, but requires a module loader like Webpack or SystemJS to ship code.
+Modular imports allow you to include only the code you need on a per-operator basis, but requires a module loader like Webpack or SystemJS to deliver code.

 ???